zalyoung/gitlab-handbook/content/handbook/customer-success/renewals-managers/what.md

 1. **Allocate the current risk** to the opportunity (pre-quote using the `Amount` field, post-quote using the quote)
 2. **Categorize the risk** using the `Risk Renewal Category` and `Renewal Forecast Health` field (always red if the opp is at risk)
 3. **Describe the impact of a successful intervention** in the `Renewal Swing ARR` field
-4. **Articulate the intervention being actioned/requested** in the `Manager Notes` field using the following syntax:
+4. **Articulate the intervention being actioned/requested** in the `Renewal Manager Notes` field using the following syntax:

    - *Date*: The date of your update